How do you engage with your community on social networks? Is it as simple as re-posting popular memes and regurgitating slang? No. Not by a longshot.

 So let’s jump in:

-Define why are you trying to engage with community.
+Define why are you trying to engage with your community.

 To help define what meaningful community engagement means for you, you’ll need to think long and hard about your identity.
 Knowing who you are and what you do is vital for everyone from major companies down to single content creators.
 Building an interactive relationship with your community isn’t possible if you don’t know who you are.